thewca/wca-regulations/wca-regulations_2012.md

       Permissible competition formats for these events include: 'Best of x' [see NOTE in 9b1]

 - 9e) New official events may be added, and existing official events removed, each calendar year.
+[NOTE FROM LUCAS: We're keeping the calendar year rule, right?
+So… beginning of each calendar year?]
-    - 9e1) The decision to add or remove an event is made by the WCA Board, based on feedback from the WCA delegates and the community at large.
+    - 9e1) The decision to add or remove an event is made by the WCA Board, based on feedback from the WCA delegates and the community.
     - 9e4) Events other than those specified in article 9b may be held during a competition, but will be considered unofficial and therefore will not be included in the official results of the competition.
 - 9f) The results of a round are measured as follows:
     - 9f1) All timed results under 10 minutes and corresponding averages/means are measured in hundredths of a second, with averages/means rounded down to the nearest hundredth of a second (x.009 becomes x.00, x.010 becomes x.01).
 [NOTE: choose either the term "average" or the term "mean" and use it consistently throughout the document.
 No need to have both.
 I'll stop commenting on this henceforth -- just pick one and use it throughout.]
+[NOTE BY LUCAS: Averages and means do have a distinction, but this certainly doesn't make sense here on someone's first read-through.
+Improve?]
     - 9f2) All timed results over 10 minutes and corresponding averages/means are measured in seconds, with averages/means rounded to the nearest second (x.4 becomes x, x.5 becomes x+1).
-    - 9f4) The result of a solve shall be recorded as DNF (Did Not Finish) if said solve is disqualified or unfinished.
+    - 9f4) The result of a solve shall be recorded as DNF (Did Not Finish) if the solve is disqualified or unfinished.
-    - 9f5) The result of a solve shall be recorded as DNS (Did Not Start) if a competitor declines to attempt said solve during a round.
+    - 9f5) The result of a solve shall be recorded as DNS (Did Not Start) if a competitor skips an attempt during a round.
     - 9f6) For 'Best of x' rounds, competitors are each allotted x (at most 3) attempts.
 [NOTE: The meaning is vague.
 Do you mean that x is less than or equal to 3?
 In that case, write "competitors are allotted x attempts. x may/shall/must not exceed 3."]
-The best result of x attempts shall be recorded as the competitor's official result for the event.
-Competitors may be allotted a cumulative time limit for the event, e.g. 30 minutes for 'Best of 2'.
+The best result of x attempts shall count for the competitor's ranking in the round.
+The organization team may enforce a cumulative time limit for the event, e.g. 30 minutes for 'Best of 2'.
     - 9f7) For 'Best of x' rounds, a DNF or DNS is the worst possible result.
 If all results are DNF and/or DNS, the best result of the competitor is recorded as DNF.
 [NOTE: Is the second sentence really necessary?]
+[NOTEL: For thoroughness, yes.
+Guideline?]
     - 9f8) For 'Average of 5' rounds, competitors are allotted 5 attempts.
-Of these 5 attempts, the best and worst attempts shall be omitted from record, and the competitor's official score shall be recorded as the mean of the remaining 3 attempts.
+Of these 5 attempts, the best and worst attempts shall be removed, and the mean of the remaining 3 attempts shall count for the competitor's ranking in the round.
     - 9f9) For 'Average of 5' rounds, one DNF or DNS is permitted to count as the competitor's worst result of said round.
-If a competitor scores more than one DNF and/or DNS in said round, his average score for the round is DNF.
+If a competitor receives more than one DNF and/or DNS in the round, his average score for the round is DNF.
     - 9f10) For 'Mean of 3' rounds competitors are allotted 3 attempts.
-The competitor's official score shall be recorded as of mean of said 3 attempts.
+The mean of the 3 attempts shall count for the competitor's ranking in the round.
     - 9f11) For 'Mean of 3' rounds, if the competitor scores at least one DNF or DNS, his average score for the round is DNF.
     - 9f12) For 'Best of x' rounds rankings are assessed based on the best result per competitor, where "best" is defined as the shortest recorded time.
+[NOTEL: This needs to be generalized for FMC, and maybe events like multi BLD]
-    - 9f13) For 'Mean of' and 'Average of' rounds, rankings are assessed based on the best average/mean per competitor, where "best" is defined as the shortest recorded time.
+    - 9f13) For 'Mean of x' and 'Average of x' rounds, rankings are assessed based on the ordering of the averages/means of the competitors, where "better" is defined as the shortest recorded time.
+[NOTEL: Redo this.]
     - 9f14) For 'Mean of' and 'Average of' rounds where two or more competitors achieve identical average/mean results, said competitors' rankings are assessed based on the best result per competitor, where "best" is defined as the shortest recorded time.
-    - 9f15) Competitors who achieve the same result in a round receive identical rankings for said round.
+    - 9f15) Competitors who achieve the same result in a round receive identical rankings for the round.
     - 9f16) For the [Rubik's Cube: Multiple Blindfolded NOTE: it took me a while to figure out what this meant.
 In the final document, please bold or italicise the names of the events to minimize confusion.] event, rankings are assessed based on number of puzzles solved minus the number of puzzles not solved, where a greater difference is superior.
 If the difference is less than 0, the result shall be disqualified.
 [NOTE: as a rule of thumb, use "shall be" if the sentence uses a conditional clause (i.e. "if"); otherwise, use "is/are."]
 If competitors achieve the same result, rankings shall be assessed based on total time, where the shorter recorded time is superior.
 If competitors achieve the same result and the same time, rankings shall be assessed based on the number of puzzles said competitors fail to solve, where fewer unsolved puzzles are superior.
 [NOTE: perhaps this paragraph ought to be split into multiple clauses.
 It's a bit dense, especially for the layperson.]
-- 9g) A Combined Round consists of two phases of solves, where competitors advance to the second phase only if they score below a designated time limit during the first phase.
+- 9g) A Combined Round consists of two phases of solves, where competitors advance to the second phase only if they meet a designated cutoff during the first phase.
 [NOTE: this definition needs serious reworking.
 I still don't think I could define it if you asked me.]
     - 9g2) Whether a competitor proceeds to next phase of a Combined round, must be decided on position (best x competitors) or on result (all competitors with a best result under x).
 [NOTE: I have no idea what this means.
 Doesn't this directly contradict the clause above it?]
-- 9i) Results of official WCA competitions (where full WCA regulations are in effect) must be applied to the WCA world rankings.
+- 9i) Results of official WCA competitions must be listed on the WCA world rankings.
 [NOTE: this (9i and its sub-clauses) seems extremely out of place.
 Isn't there some other article in this document that discusses the website?]
-    - 9i1) Regional records, where applicable, are recognised as national/continental/world records.
+    - 9i1) The WCA shall recognize the following types of regional records: national records, continental records, and world records.
     - 9i2) Results of official WCA competitions are dated to the calendar date of the competition.
 Should a competition span multiple days, the results of each round are dated to the last scheduled calendar date of the round.
-    - 9i3) Should the regulations for an event be changed, existing regional records stand until they are broken under the new regulations.
-[NOTE: Why regional records specifically (as opposed to, say, national/world/etc.)?]
+    - 9i3) If the regulations for an event are changed, existing regional records stand until they are broken under the new regulations.
-- 9j) Each events must be held only once per competition.
+- 9j) Each event must be held only once per competition.
+[NOTEL: At most once?]
-- 9k) All competitors may participate in all events of a competition.
+- 9k) All competitors may [NOT: are eligbile to?] participate in all events of a competition.
-- 9l) Each round must be finished before the next round of the event starts.
+- 9l) Each round must be finished before any following round of the same event starts.
 - 9m) Events must have at most four rounds.
     - 9m1) Events with 99 or fewer competitors must have at most three rounds.
     - 9m2) Events with 15 or fewer competitors must have at most two rounds.
     - 9m3) Events with 7 or fewer competitors must have at most one round.
 - 9o) A Combined round and a Qualification round count as one round when counting the number of rounds per event.
-- 9p) Elimination rounds
+- 9p) If an event has multiple rounds, competitors
-    - 9p1) At least 25% of competitors must be eliminated per round.
+    - 9p1) At least 25% of competitors must be eliminated between consecutive rounds of the same event.
-    - 9p2) The competitors who advance to the next elimination round shall be determined by either a cutoff rank or a cutoff time in the preceeding elimination round, the latter to be specified before the preceeding elimination round begins.
+    - 9p2) The competitors who advance to the next round shall be determined by either a cutoff rank or a cutoff time in the preceeding elimination round, the latter to be specified before the preceeding elimination round begins.
+[NOTEL: Just the latter?
+We need stricter enforcement of this, anyhow.]
-    - 9p3) Should a qualifying competitor withdraw from an elimination round, he may be replaced by the highest-scoring competitor below the cutoff from the preceeding round.
+    - 9p3) If a qualifying competitor withdraws from a round, he may be replaced by the best-scoring competitor below the cutoff from the preceeding round.
 [NOTE: there's inconsistent usage of "score" vs. "time" -- you ought to clear that up]
-- 9r) A qualification round is held, where necessary, before the first elimination round of an event.
+- 9r) A qualification round is held before the first round of an event.
 [NOTE: this (important!) definition needs to appear before 9g.]
     - 9r1) When announcing an event, the organisation team must include:
-        - the number of competitors competing in the first round of the event
+        - the number of competitors in the first round of the event
         - the maximum number of competitors permitted in the qualification round of the event, and the number of said competitors who will proceed to the first round
         - the average/mean time or single solve time, achieved in previous competition, required to qualify directly for the first round of the event
-        - the date used to determine the average/mean time or single solve time on the WCA ranking of each competitor [NOTE: still confused about this.
+        - the latest permitted date used to determine the qualifiying average/mean time or single solve time on the WCA ranking of each competitor [NOTE: still confused about this.
 You fix it.]
+[NOTEL: Still needs fixing.]
-    - 9r2) All competitors of an event who have not directly qualified for the first round of the event must compete in the qualification round in order to participate in the elimination round(s).
+    - 9r2) All competitors of an event who have not directly qualified for the first round of the event must compete in the qualification round in order to participate in the first round.
-    - 9r3) The maximum number of competitors in the qualification round or first round of an event may be increased.
-Additional qualification rounds may be added to accommodate newly registered competitors.
+    - 9r3) A qualification round may be added to accommodate newly registered competitors, and/or the maximum number of competitors in the qualification round or first round of an event may be increased.
 These changes must be made at least two weeks before the competition.
 - 9s) Each round of each event must have a time limit.
 If a competitor does not solve within the time limit, the judge may terminate and disqualify the solve.
-The The competitor continues the round at the discretion of the WCA delegate.
+The The competitor may be allowed to continue the round, at the discretion of the WCA delegate.

 ## Article 10: Solved state
 - 10b) Only the resting state of the puzzle, after the timer has stopped, is considered.
 - 10c) Puzzles may be in any orientation at the end of the solve.
-- 10d) All pieces of a puzzle must be fully attached to said puzzle and in their required positions.
+- 10d) All pieces of a puzzle must be fully attached to the puzzle in their required positions.
 Exceptions: see Article 5 Puzzle defects.
-- 10e) A puzzle is solved when all face colours are reconstructed and all parts are aligned within the limits specified below:
+- 10e) A puzzle is solved when all face colours are reassembled and all parts are aligned within the limits specified below:
-    - 10e1) For each two adjacent parts (e.g. two parallel adjacent slices of a cube) of the puzzle that are misaligned more than the limit described in Article 10f, the puzzle shall be considered to be one move from its solved state (Half Turn Metric).
+    - 10e1) For each two adjacent parts (e.g. two parallel adjacent slices of a cube) of the puzzle that are misaligned more than the limit described in Article 10f, the puzzle shall be considered to require one additional move to solve (Half Turn Metric).
 [NOTE: what is a Half Turn Metric?
 Is this described elsewhere in the document?
 If not, define it here.
 As a general rule, all specialised terminology should be defined at the point in the document that where it first appears, even if said definition is merely a reference to another part of the document.]
     - 10e2) If no further moves are required to bring the puzzle to its solved state, the puzzle shall be considered solved without penalty.
     - 10e3) If one move is required, the puzzle shall be considered solved with a penalty of 2 seconds.
     - 10e4) If more than one move is required, the solve is ruled DNF.